SoftwareHeritage/swhapguide/SWHAP@Paris.md

 New material may be discovered after the process has been completed, triggering an iteration of some of the phases described above.
 In this case, we recommend to proceed as follows:

-MF: shall we first update the workbench and then push it in the Curated Repo?
-Or directly update the repo?

 If new raw material (non-source code) is found, you can clone add them to the _Depository_ branch of the `Workbench` and then push the updated branch to the
     _Curated_ repository.
 In this way, the performed commits will correctly follow the previous ones.